D-hash-code/explainingNODEs/README.md

-# math in x seconds
+# math in y seconds

 Each topic has its own folder.